 This tremendous undertaking cannot be accomplished alone.
 Indeed, health care is a “team sport” that requires collaboration across multiple disciplines.
 At Netter, this interprofessional philosophy is seamlessly woven into our curriculum.

-Housed inside the Center for Medicine, Nursing and Health Sciences, our collaborative learning environment fosters interprofessional health care education and team-based practice.
+Housed inside the Medicine, Nursing and Health Sciences building, our collaborative learning environment fosters interprofessional health care education and team-based practice.
 Through hallways lined with Dr. Netter’s drawings, our medical students walk alongside future nurses, physician assistants, physical therapists, social workers, medical imaging specialists and our other colleagues in the health professions.

 We also understand that the quality of care we provide to our patients is linked to the health and well-being of the providers.
 As such, Netter provides a student-centered medical education program in which learners develop the skills and habits of practice that promote their own well-being.

 Ours is a diverse and inclusive community of students, faculty, staff and clinical partners united by our collective passion for advancing the health and well-being of local and global communities.
 Together, in the spirit of innovation and humanism, we are reimagining medical education in pursuit of painting a brighter health care future for all.
 I hope that you will join us in this exciting endeavor!

 Learn more about Dean Boiselle